brandon-hiles/Amanda/README.md

 This will install all 3rd party software needed for running this project

-## Version 0.1 Notes
+## Version 0.2 Notes
-1. Currently supports 2 economic news sites:
+1. Currently supports 3 economic news sites:
     1. Reuters
     2. Wall Street Journal

-## Version 0.2 Goals (In order of importance)
+    3. New York Times
-1. Release Date: End of Feb.
-2019 (Postponed to Mar 15, 2019)
+2. Increased Unit Test Coverage

-2. Increasing economic news sites by including the following 2 sites:
+## Version 0.3 Goals (Expected Delivery Date: Early June 2019)
-    1. New York Times
+1. Increasing the Economic News Coverage to include bloomberg and Fox
-    2. Bloomberg
+2. Add Threading capabilities to run multiple services across CPU's.
-3. Increasing Unit Test Coverage
+3. Setup service script to run Amanda as a daemon service running on an EC2 instance.
-4. Optimizing current features in the classes
+4. Optimize Current Features